JediLuke/flamelex/README.md

 * Ability to do source-control inside the editor
 * Integrated with Elixir compiler
 * add MenuBar which is linked to calling functions
+& ability to read & search HexDocs

+NEXT is MenuBar